Airports in United Arab Emirates

 Tel: +971 4 216 2525 or 224 5555.

 Second only to Dubai International, Abu Dhabi International Airport (AHU) is one of the biggest and busiest airports in the United Arab Emirates.
-Serving roughly 11 million passengers each year, the airport handles flights from all over the world, including major destinations in Europe, Africa, North America and Asia, and is currently building extensions to be able to handle up to 20 million people per year by 2016.
+Serving roughly 20 million passengers each year, the airport handles flights from all over the world, including major destinations in Europe, Africa, North America and Asia.

 The airport is 20 miles (32km) east of Abu Dhabi.